hertie-data-science-lab/ds01-infra/docs-user/guides/launching-containers.md

 Options:
-  --open              Deploy and open terminal (default) --background        Deploy but don't open terminal --project=<name>    Use specific project workspace --image=<name>      Use specific Docker image --guided            Show explanations
+  --open              Deploy and open terminal (default) --background        Deploy but do not open terminal --project=<name>    Use specific project workspace --image=<name>      Use specific Docker image --guided            Show explanations